 “Deciding what not to do is as important as deciding what to do.” – Jessica Jackley

 Things you cannot do yourself could be tasks such as accounting or bookkeeping.
-Certain tasks that you do not enjoy could be editing, album design, blogging, or print sales.
+Certain tasks that you do not enjoy could be editing wedding photos, designing albums, blogging, or selling prints.
 As a wedding photographer, some of those items are just not your favorite – and that’s okay!
-Not all wedding photographers have to enjoy those tasks.
+Not all wedding photography business owners have to enjoy those tasks.
 Additionally, those are also items on your plate that others can do for less than it costs you to do.
 In the end, you have to think about how much it costs you in money and in time.
 Your time is valuable and needs to be split properly to ensure you achieve the goals you set.

-The other tasks on your plate, such as the ones mentioned above, can be assigned to an employee or outsourced to an expert.
+The other tasks on your plate that do not need your attention can be assigned to an employee or outsourced to an expert.
 You can work with them to establish a healthy rapport as they work effectively toward your business’s progression.
 Keep in mind, when you plan for growth, you plan for your wedding photography business’s sustainability.
 Have direction and strategically plan the steps to reach your business goals.